HQarroum/scoped-injector/README.md

 #### Augmenting the require object

-This method makes it possible to patch the `require` function in order to access scopes :
+This strategy makes it possible to patch the `require` function in order to access scopes :

 ```javascript
 const auth   = require.middleware('oauth/authenticator');